-1. Press Next on the remote and the system will move to the Toe site.
-Place the PPG sensor on the fleshy part of the toe opposite the fingernail.
-Wait for consistent beeps from the system.
+1. Press Next on the remote and the system will move to the Toe pressure field.
+Place the PPG sensor on the fleshy part of the toe opposite the toenail.
+Use cohesive tape or double sided tape to attach PPG sensor to the toe.
+Wait for consistent pulsatile waveform to appear.
 A warm towel aids blood flow in the toes.
-Obtain the toe pressure in the same manner you did on the arm and ankles.
-The toe cuff inflates rapidly - a light tap of the inflate is best.
-(Inflate until occlusion, release Inflate, press Pressure on signal return)
+Obtain the toe pressure by inflating the cuff until the PPG waveform 'flatlines' and release Inflate.
+When pulsatile waveform reappears, press Pressure to store the pressure value in the exam. \Note\ The toe cuff inflates rapidly - light taps of the Inflate button are best.